-The SAVE Forum Actors, directed by Karen Mitchell and Amandajean Freking Nolte, have been keynote performers for organizations such as the American Men's Studies Association and the Iowa Coalition Against Sexual Assault; presenters at conferences such as Pedagogy and Theatre of the Oppressed and the Iowa Consumer Science Educators Association; and trainers at three of the Department of Justice Training and Technical Institutes on Judicial Affairs.
+The SAVE Forum Actors, originally directed by Karen Mitchell and and later by Amandajean Freking Nolte, have been keynote performers for organizations such as the American Men's Studies Association and the Iowa Coalition Against Sexual Assault; presenters at conferences such as Pedagogy and Theatre of the Oppressed and the Iowa Consumer Science Educators Association; and trainers at three of the Department of Justice Training and Technical Institutes on Judicial Affairs.
 They also have presented for groups in Nebraska, North Carolina, Missouri, Massachusetts, Oregon, Minnesota, and Kansas.
 Workshops are custom-made for various audiences in order to address issues that are directly connected to their lives.
 On UNI's campus, the group performs for various audiences, including first year students, athletes, fraternities and sororities, men's groups, co-curricular organizations, and students in a variety of liberal arts classes at UNI.

 SAVE presentations are interactive scenes created for and with the audience.
 The session begins with the actors posing a problem through a scenario that typically escalates to a moment of impending violence.
 Audience members do not simply watch the scene passively as they would a scripted play; instead, they participate as script writers, directors and/or actors.
 They suggest how a plot could alternatively develop, direct the actors on how to behave in order to prevent the violence, or replace actors in the scene in order to change the outcome.
 With these suggestions, the audience and actors then improvise the new scenario.
 In other words, the audience creates the change in the action that they want to see.